GenoML/genoml2/README.md

 --pheno examples/discrete/training_pheno.csv \
 --featureSelection 50
 ```
+This will output an `*_approx_feature_importance.txt` file with the features most contributing to your model at the top.

 <a id="2"></a>
 ## 2. Training with GenoML
 Training, tuning, and testing with GenoML have a slightly different structure where there are 3 required arguments before moving forward